bev-a-tron/MyFlaskTutorial/2_settingup.rst

         /templates

 Copy the file ``style_lulu.css`` and put it in the ``static`` directory.
-We will not discuss css style sheets in this Tutorial.
+We will not discuss CSS style sheets in this tutorial.
 It will just make your app look pretty.
 Like magic.

-The ``templates`` directory will hold html files that we will use to construct pages that will depend on user input.
+The ``templates`` directory will hold HTML files that we will use to construct pages that will depend on user input.

 In the ``MyFlaskTutorial_lulu`` directory, we will place the main Python program that